- Search The Registry

 - My Account

 Roy Butler, a Black jazz musician, was born on this date in 1899.

 Roy Grant Butler was born in Richmond, IN, the son of George Butler and Amanda Wylie.
 He learned how to play the tenor saxophone and began playing music in carnivals, minstrel shows, and small bands during his early years in Columbus, Ohio.
 He joined Sammy Stewart's Orchestra and went to Chicago in 1922, playing local clubs.
-It was with this band that he made his first recordings and began clarinet and oboe lessons.
+With this band, he made his first recordings and began clarinet and oboe lessons.
 Among his influences were Barney Bigard and Fletcher Henderson.

-During the war, he was invited to play with the Bombay Symphony Orchestra.
+He was invited to play with the Bombay Symphony Orchestra during the war.
 Butler returned to the United States in 1944 and got a day job.
 While he worked for 20 years at the U. S. Post Office, he remained active in bands and orchestras.
-He took further studies on the oboe at the American Conservatory of Music in Chicago and played with the Chicago City Symphony, the Hyde Park Woodwind Quintet, and in the pit of the Schubert Theater for the revival of “No, No, Nanette.”
+He took further studies on the oboe at the American Conservatory of Music in Chicago.
+He played with the Chicago City Symphony, the Hyde Park Woodwind Quintet, and in the pit of the Schubert Theater for the revival of “No, No, Nanette.”
 In 1956, he married Elizabeth P. Mitcham.

 The following words were written about Butler in Storyville 71, "Roy epitomizes the steady, absolutely reliable sideman, without whom no orchestra would ever be able to function.”
-Roy Butler died March 28, 1997, in Chicago, Illinois at the age of 97.
+Roy Butler died on March 28, 1997, in Chicago, Illinois, at 97.

 A Century of Jazz by Roy Carr